Road running: Participation

 Most road running events are open to the general public and attract participants of all skill levels.
 It is common for large events to draw thousands of runners.
 Men and women typically compete side by side, and amateur runners often share the course with elite athletes.
 In more prestigious races, there are usually separate heats for men and women, as well as for professional and non-professional runners.
 Some events also allow first-time amateurs to compete alongside members of running clubs and world-class athletes.

 This inclusive nature has made road racing extremely popular.
 Millions of people around the world participate in thousands of races annually.
 In the United States alone, 18.1 million people registered for recreational road races in 2018.

 While elite athletes can maintain paces of 4–5 minutes per mile (2.5–3 minutes per kilometre), the average pace for recreational runners is approximately 10 minutes per mile (6 minutes per kilometre).
 The majority of participants run for personal achievement, fitness, or enjoyment rather than competition, and many races accommodate this by remaining open long enough for individuals to jog or walk the distance.

 Timing

 To accurately record finishing times in road races, organizers typically employ electronic timing systems provided by specialized timing companies.
 The most commonly used technology is radio-frequency identification (RFID).
 RFID tags may be embedded in disposable bibs, attached to shoelaces, or worn as ankle bands.
-Timing mats placed at the start and finish lines detect each runner’s chip and automatically record their time.
+Timing mats placed at the start and finish lines detect each runner's chip and automatically record their time.

-This method has become the most efficient and reliable way to track times for large numbers of participants.
+This method is widely considered to be the most efficient and reliable way to track times for large numbers of participants.